Shoulder Surgery

 The procedure typically involves:

 Throughout the procedure, attention is given to restoring appropriate soft tissue balance and ensuring the implant components are positioned accurately.
+Tools described above are used to assist in accurate positioning, tailored to the individual.

-What to expect on the day of surgery and early pain management
+6. What to expect on the day of surgery and early pain management

 Understanding what happens on the day of surgery can help you feel more prepared and confident as you move through your treatment journey.